Aliases for GRK5 Gene

 GeneCards Summary for GRK5 Gene

 GRK5 (G Protein-Coupled Receptor Kinase 5) is a Protein Coding gene.
-Among its related pathways are Myometrial Relaxation and Contraction Pathways and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is GRK7.
+Among its related pathways are Signaling by GPCR and GABAergic synapse.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is GRK6.

 UniProtKB/Swiss-Prot for GRK5 Gene